 We should do everything to reduce our carbon emissions as far and fast as possible.

 We must get to work on our churches.
-More than 90 of our churches have undertaken environmental audits, most recently all 24 churches in Islington.
+More than 90 of our churches have undertaken environmental audits, including for example all 24 churches in Islington.

 Biodiversity loss and extinctions